Orthoptics degree: Entry requirements

 - Access to Higher Education Diploma in Science: 60 credits overall with Distinctions in 30 Level 3 credits to include units in Biology and Mathematics, and Merits in 15 Level 3 credits and interview.

-- Foundation Year courses: 70% overall from acceptable courses in Science with no less than 60% in all modules.
+- Foundation Year courses from other Universities: 70% overall from acceptable courses in Science with no less than 60% in all modules.

 We also consider applications from candidates with other qualifications such as Advanced Diploma in Society, Health and Development in combination with an Additional or Specialist Learning (ASL) component in a Science subject (Biology, Mathematics, Physics or Chemistry), AQA Baccalaureate or Cambridge Pre-U qualifications.
 For further information see www.sheffield.ac.uk/international/countries